-Self-directed IRA's (or often called SDIRA for short) are self-directed individual retirement accounts that many people favor in conjunction with, say, a traditional Roth IRA.
+Self-directed IRAs (often called SDIRA for short) are self-directed individual retirement accounts that many favor in conjunction with a traditional Roth IRA.

-The big difference with a self-directed IRA is that these accounts can hold various alternative investments, such a real estate or an investment into a company.
+The big difference with a self-directed IRA is that these accounts can hold various alternative investments, such as real estate or an investment into a company.

-They are administered by a custodian company; however, as the owner of the account you decide where the monies are invested.
+A custodian company administers them; however, you decide where the monies are invested as the account owner.
 These types of retirement accounts offer a very flexible way to take control of your investments.

 What are the key advantages of a self-directed IRA?

-As noted above, one major benefit to a self-directed IRA over, say, a traditional ROTH IRA, is that you can invest into assets such as businesses and real estate.
+As noted above, one significant benefit to a self-directed IRA over a traditional ROTH IRA is that you can invest in assets such as businesses and real estate.

-Ultimately you are in control of your finances and not a big corporation, but there are restrictions, and it's important to know them.
+Ultimately you are in control of your finances and not a big corporation, but there are restrictions, and it’s essential to know them.

-Let's say you want to invest in a business opportunity with someone you know, and time is critical.
-You can often literally write a check for the investment from the self-directed IRA account.
-Or you want to invest into a real estate fund like the CalTier Portfolio Fund online, you can do so with your debit card or wire money right from your self-directed IRA account.
-It's that easy.
+Let’s say you want to invest in a business opportunity with someone you know, and time is critical.
+You can often write a check for the investment from the self-directed IRA account.
+If you want to invest in a real estate fund like the CalTier Portfolio Fund online, you can use your debit card or wire money from your self-directed IRA account.
+It’s that easy.

-Like a traditional Roth IRA, there are significant tax advantages to using a self-directed IRA as a 'wrapper' in your portfolio.
-With a traditional Roth IRA most contributions are tax-deductible at source; however, with a self-directed IRA the gains you make are tax-free.
-So, take for example, an investment into the CalTier Portfolio Fund.
-The gains you might make each while invested in the fund are not taxed.
+Like a traditional Roth IRA, there are significant tax advantages to using a self-directed IRA as a ‘wrapper’ in your portfolio.
+With a conventional Roth IRA, most contributions are tax-deductible at source; however, the gains you make are tax-free with a self-directed IRA.
+So, take, for example, an investment into the CalTier Portfolio Fund.
+The gains you might make each while investing in the Fund are not taxed.
 They are tax-deferred.